Chacoberlin/Chacoberlin/README.md

 - 👋 Hi, I’m @Chacoberlin.
 Web designer + Social Media Marketer in Berlin.
-- 👀 I’m interested in digital marketing and creating WordPress Templates
+- 👀 I’m interested in creating WordPress Templates and developing apps
-- 💞️ I’m looking to collaborate on online shop project
+- 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me https://chacoberlin.de

 <!---